Identification | Biology | Damage Identification | Management | Handling

 It is difficult to detect burrows that are adjacent to foundations when piles of wood, debris, or ground cover plantings provide aboveground protection.
 Do not stack firewood against buildings to deter nesting near homes.
 Landscape features, such as ground cover, trees, and shrubs, should not be planted in a continuous fashion that connects wooded areas with the foundations of homes.
 Remove or mortar stone walls.

 Exclusion is expensive and practical only in limited situations.
-Thirteen-lined ground squirrels and chipmunks can be kept out of electrical substations or similar installations with hardware cloth topped with sheet metal.
+Keep chipmunks out of electrical substations or similar installations with hardware cloth topped with sheet metal.
 Most electrical substations and other secured installations are enclosed by chain-link fences that can be modified to exclude ground squirrels.
 Dig a trench 18 inches wide and 18 inches deep around the installation next to the outside of the existing fence.
 Install galvanized ½-inch or smaller mesh hardware cloth (6 feet wide) across the bottom and up the side of the trench nearest the existing fence, continuing 3 feet up the fence.
 Backfill the trench and securely attach the hardware cloth to the chain-link fence.
 Attach a piece of sheet metal, 2 to 3 feet wide, to and above the hardware cloth.
 Adjust all gates to fit within ½ inch of the support post and the ground.
 It may be necessary to install cement thresholds to keep squirrels from digging under gates.

-Use gutter guards and cover downspouts to prevent squirrels and chipmunks from entering a house.
+Use gutter guards and cover downspouts to prevent chipmunks from entering a house.
 For active burrows, wait until the animals are out and away, fill the holes with soil, and cover with a rock or other heavy object.
 Chipmunks should be excluded from buildings whenever possible.
 Use hardware cloth with ¼-inch mesh, Copper Stuff-Fit, or Xcluder™ fill fabric to close openings where they can gain entry.